nicolasochem/tzip/A/FA1.2_faq.md

 We can add one more leaf to this tree of `or`s with type `(string, bytes)` where the first item denotes method name and the second one carries method's argument in serialized form.
 However, this approach adds a certain degree of unsafety (one may supply non-existing method name or incorrectly packed data), consumes more gas (unpacking is not a cheap operation) and makes parameter type less descriptive.

+Rather, we rely on the entrypoints feature available since Tezos Babylon upgrade.
-Fortunately, after the addition of the entrypoints feature we are not forced to require a concrete parameter type anymore.
+Since the caller of a contract can specify an entrypoint she wants to invoke, we are not forced to require a concrete parameter type anymore.

 ## Why do not you require concrete shape of parameter tree?